 John Cussans is an artist, arts educator and writer who works across the fields of contemporary art, cultural history and critical theory.
-His work explores the legacies of colonialism in art, cinema and digital culture from ethnographic, science fictional and social psychology perspectives.
+His work explores the legacies of colonialism, psychoanalysis and surrealism in art, cinema and popular culture from ethnographic, science fictional and social psychology perspectives.
+He has written and taught on Western constructions of the alien, inhuman and primitive and and their subversions in art, anti-psychiatry and philosophy with a specific focus on Haiti and British Columbia.
 He is a member of SMRU (Social Morphologies Research Unit) a collaboration between artists and anthropologists based at University College London.

 He has a multi-disciplinary arts practice, often working collaboratively on projects inspired by the shared interests of an affinity group.
 He has exhibited work at many international galleries including: Barbara Thumm (Berlin), Broel Museum (Belgium), Cabinet (London), Focal Point Gallery (Southend), Gallery Afa (Santiago), ICA (London), IMT (London), Künstbunker (Nuremburg), Lobe Gallery (Berlin), Peloton Gallery (Sydney), Sketch (London), South London Gallery and the V&A (London).
 His writing has been published in Dau Bulletin, Frozen Tears I, II and III, The Happy Hypocrite, Strange Attractor Journal and Transmission Annual.